 Mr. Milling has performed with The Philadelphia Orchestra, Baltimore Symphony, and has appeared as soloist in front of ensembles such as the DePaul Chamber Orchestra (USA), National Theatre Orchestra (Brazil), Wind Orchestra of Schulich School of Music at McGill University (Canada), Luzerne Music Center’s Symphonic Band (USA), and has been a guest artist on chamber series throughout the U.S. Brazil and Southeast Asia.

-Milling is a graduate of Baltimore School for the Arts, earned his Bachelor´s Degree from The Curtis Institute of Music and did post-graduate studies at Temple University’s Esther Boyer College of Music.
-As an instructor, he served on the faculty of Wilkes-Barre University’s School of Music and has presented masterclasses at Tanglewood Music Center, Conservatório de Tatuí (State of São Paulo, Brazil), Peabody Conservatory, Eastman School of Music, Indiana University’s Jacobs School of Music and New England Conservatory.
-In 2014, Darrin received the ‘Cultural Merit Award’ and distinguished title of ‘Comendador’ from The Carlos Gomes Brazilian Society of Arts, Culture and Education.
+He earned a Bachelor’s Degree from The Curtis Institute of Music and did post-graduate studies at the Esther Boyer College of Music.
+As an instructor, he served on the faculty of Wilkes-Barre University’s School of Music and presented master classes at Tanglewood Music Center, Peabody Conservatory, Indiana University, Eastman School of Music, Mannes School of Music, The British International School (Malaysia), Mahidol University (Thailand), Yong Siew Toh (Singapore) and New England Conservatory.

 “The Edwards Instrument Company produces a bass trombone for each type of performer and for every musical genre.
 It’s wonderful to have a manufacturer that accompanies the individual needs of musicians.”